polypoly-eu/polyPod/core/utils/silly-i18n/README.md

 ## Documentation

 You can run `npm run doc` to generate documentation.
+Documentation will appear in the `doc` directory.